 If our staff have concerns about HBA they will speak to the Designated Safeguarding Lead (DSL) who will refer to The Integrated Front Door.
-Should the case not require Social Care intervention, Early Help will be offered.
+Should Social Care intervention not be required Early Help will be offered.

 Information on Breast Ironing and Forced Marriage is available below: Forced Marriage and Breast Ironing